HOME . COURSES & CAPSTONE PROJECTS

-The enrollment process for Energy Studies takes place during the Fall Term in coordination with the other multidisciplinary academic programs (MAPs) in Yale College.
-Applications are normally limited to students who are in their sophomore year at the time of application.
+The enrollment process for Energy Studies takes place during the fall term in coordination with the other Yale multidisciplinary academic programs (MAPs).
+Applications are normally limited to students in their sophomore year at the time of application.

 WHEN AND HOW TO APPLY

 - The Fall 2018 enrollment period for Energy Studies will begin September 15, when the 2018-19 application form will be posted.